Major Requirements (SF State Bulletin: Degree Requirements)

 |What should I do if my major core and/or prequisite courses are full?||The CD Program is planning to have sufficient course sections to accommodate all incoming juniors and transfer students.|

 |Is there anything else I need to know about starting in this major?||

-We will be having an All-CD Student Fall Orientation on August 21 — we will be emailing students with more details later this summer.
+We will be having an All-CD Student Fall Orientation — we will be emailing students with more details later.

 |What upper division courses should I take in my first semester as a transfer student for this major?||

 CD 651: Anatomy & Phys.
 Of the Speech Mechanism (requires a stats, bio and social science prerequisite, and concurrent enrollment in CD 655 and CD 652).

 CD 652: Audiology (requires a stats, bio and social science prerequisite and concurrent enrollment in CD 655 and CD 651)